 If you’re having difficulty removing a damaged hex screw, you can follow the following procedures listed below.

 Hex screws have flat hexagonal heads.
 They do not have drives or slots for screwdrivers and wrenches to plugin.

 Nonetheless, you can create a slot from the flathead and remove it using a screwdriver or rotary wheel.
 Here’s the procedure:

 - Make cuts or drill holes on the screw head to carve a slot for a flathead screwdriver or rotary wheel.
 You can use a grinding disk, cutting wheel, or similar tools to do this.

-Try Using Adjustable Wrench or Locking Pliers
+2. Try Using an Adjustable Wrench or Locking Pliers

 If the above procedure doesn’t do the trick, you can use locking pliers or adjustable wrenches in extracting the hex screw.
 Special tools under this are Vise-Grips and Mole Wrench, which are specific brands of pliers and wrenches.